camilla-zhang/camilla-zhang/README.md

 I am a 22 year old student based in New York City.
 Currently, I study Quantitative Methods in the Social Sciences at Columbia University.
 I recently received my undergraduate diploma from New York University, where I majored in International Relations and double minored in Chinese and Data Science.

-### Currently working on:
-___
-* Accessing databases via SQL, work with APIs, creating Python packages, storing data with AWS, etc.
-* Time series techniques (survival analysis, fixed effects, forecasting techniques, etc)
-* A practicum project with a consulting firm to build a model that captures the optimal balance between survey responses and profitability
-* Masters Thesis: Building time series models to study the effects of preferential trade agreements on incumbent support

 ### Here you can find my recently completed projects where I apply my data science skills ~

 ___